Masterthesis4Liu/k_medoids_clustering/README.md

 I choose 15 as the number of clusters, although the value of average silhouette is besser when the nummer of clusters equal to 3. because i think, when we divided the datasets only into 3 groups, it's so small.

-when you guys have ant idea, just write down!!!
+when you guys have any idea, just write down!!!